jomapps/character-library/docs/character-library-5-characters-collection.md

               type: 'text',
               label: 'Character Biography',
               admin: {
-                description: 'Detailed background story and history of the character.', },
+                description: 'Detailed background story and history of the character.
+(Migrated from richText in v2.0.1)', },
             },
             {